TrueFiEng/Waffle/docs/source/getting-started.rst

 Add external dependency
 -----------------------

-To add an external library install it using npm:
+To add an external library install it using yarn or npm:

 .. tabs::